-If you are breastfeeding and ever hope to leave your house (with your baby, that is), you’ll probably want a nursing cover.
+If you are breastfeeding and hope to ever leave your house (with your baby, that is), you’ll probably want a nursing cover.
 Sure, the brave ones (and second time moms, LOL) are just fine nursing without one, but most first-timers find it comforting to cover up in public.
-Keep your cover in your diaper bag, and it will always be there when you need it.
+Keep your nursing cover in your diaper bag, and it will always be there when you need it.

 One other word for the wise — use your nursing cover at home a few times before bringing it out “into the wild.”
-It usually takes a few times to really “get it” and it’s much more comfortable to work out the logistics in private vs. in public (especially if you have a screaming baby on your hands).
+It usually takes a few tries to really “get it” and it’s much more comfortable to work out the logistics in private vs. in public (especially if you have a screaming baby on your hands).

 Best Nursing Covers

 Here are our favorite nursing covers for breastfeeding, in order of price:

 Boppy Nursing Cover ~$19 — Economy Pick